kinecosystem/kin-ecosystem-sdk-docs/docs/faq-sdk.md

 ### Is the Kin Unity SDK ready to use?

-No, we do not have a Unity SDK.
-If you are using Unity you would need to create a wrapper.
+No. Currently, we do not have a Unity SDK.
+If you are using Unity you would need to create your own wrapper.
+Official Unity SDK will be provided at a later date.